-I'd say that a good friend is someone with empathy.
-You should be able to relate to other people's feelings, whether positive or negative.
-Another important trait of character is being considerate - paying attention to what another person says, thinks or needs.
+I'd say that a good friend is a person with empathy.
+You should be able to relate to other people's feelings - whether positive or negative ones.
+Another important trait of character is being considerate - paying attention to what other person says, thinks or needs.
 Finally, a great friend is a selfless one - in other words, they are ready to put other people's interests before their own.
 Surely there are many other important personal qualities, but these three are the cornerstone ones.

-Who do people have a stronger connection with - their friends or their family?
+Who do people have stronger connection with - their friends or their family?
 Why?

-This is a pretty tough question and it should be looked at on a case-by-case basis.
-Some cultures have stronger family ties, whether it's their immediate or extended family.
-They have family meetings and dinners regularly.
+This is a pretty tough question and it should be looked at a case-by-case basis.
+Some cultures have stronger family ties - whether it's their immediate or extended family.
+They have family meetings and dinner regularly.
 They have more respect for the elder members of their community as well.
-Others bond stronger with their friends, either childhood ones or those from school, college or work.
-One thing remains true: while we can't choose our family, we definitely have a choice when it comes to friends, so it might be safe to say that the latter tends to be stronger as it is based on common interests or other things that draw people together.
+Others bond stronger with their friends - either childhood ones or those from school, college or work.
+One thing is true - while we can't choose our family, we can definitely pick friends - so it might be safe to say that the latter tends to be stronger as it is based on common interests or other things that draw people together.